loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+TIMESVDPP_QUAL_6.814: This was generated on May 24 at 6:17 am.
+Time-SVD++ was carried out on the entire dataset **except probe** and **without userFacMatTime**.
+This run involved 750 factors, 80 iterations, and 30 time bins, as well as a learning rate decay of 0.940.
+The remaining parameters (LRs/RFs) were the same as those in TIMESVDPP_QUAL_7.749.

 SVD_QUAL_3.779: This was generated on May 24 at 3:17 am.
 SVD was run on the entire dataset **except probe**, with 80 factors, 30 iterations, and a learning rate decay of 0.90.
 All other parameters (LRs/RFs) were the same